 FiTs can vary depending on electricity provider.
 Therefore it is advisable to research the different providers and contracts available to ensure that this, as well as other factors such as usage and network charges, are best suited to you.
 To compare energy retailers, FiTs and review Time of Use or Fixed Rate prices, head to the NSW Government webpage Energy Made Easy.

 How to get connected

 Only the holder of a building or electrical contractor's licence can contract in NSW to install solar panels on the roof of a residential property or other premises.
 A building contractor can enter into a contract to install solar panels but an electrical licence holder must be hired as part of the contract to carry out the necessary electrical wiring work.
 To obtain the relevant Government rebates for installing solar, the installer must be accredited by the Clean Energy Council (CEC) of Australia.
 (Fair Trading – Installing Solar Panels).

 The following websites provide information on accredited installers:

-Consider getting a quote through Australian Energy Foundation vetted supplier list and the Clean Energy Council’s Approved Solar Retailer list - these are companies with solar industry best practice.
+Consider getting a quote through the Clean Energy Council’s Approved Solar Retailer list - this is a company with solar industry best practice.
 If getting quotes from other solar retailers, check they have CEC accreditation and look at the reviews of the solar retailer (if there is a bad review see how they responded); ideally the solar retailer would visit your property to properly assess the rooftop and access points.